opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 `ctx.trigger.actions.message_template.lang` | String | The scripting language used to define the message.
 Must be Mustache.
 `ctx.trigger.actions.throttle_enabled` | Boolean | Whether throttling is enabled for this trigger.
 See [adding actions](#add-actions) for more information about throttling.
 `ctx.trigger.actions.subject_template.source` | String | The message's subject in the alert.
 `ctx.trigger.actions.subject_template.lang` | String | The scripting language used to define the subject.
-Must be mustache.
+Must be Mustache.

 #### Other variables

 Variable | Data type | Description
 :--- | :--- : :---
-`ctx.results` | Array | An array with one element (i.e. `ctx.results[0]`).
+`ctx.results` | Array | An array with one element (`ctx.results[0]`).
 Contains the query results.
 This variable is empty if the trigger was unable to retrieve results.
 See `ctx.error`.
 `ctx.last_update_time` | Milliseconds | Unix epoch time of when the monitor was last updated.
 `ctx.periodStart` | String | Unix timestamp for the beginning of the period during which the alert triggered.
-For example, if a monitor runs every ten minutes, a period might begin at 10:40 and end at 10:50.
+For example, if a monitor runs every 10 minutes, a period might begin at 10:40 and end at 10:50.
 `ctx.periodEnd` | String | The end of the period during which the alert triggered.
 `ctx.error` | String | The error message if the trigger was unable to retrieve results or unable to evaluate the trigger, typically due to a compile error or null pointer exception.
 Null otherwise.
 `ctx.alert` | Object | The current, active alert (if it exists).
 Includes `ctx.alert.id`, `ctx.alert.version`, and `ctx.alert.isAcknowledged`.
 Null if no alert is active.
 Only available with query-level monitors.
-`ctx.dedupedAlerts` | Object | Alerts that have already been triggered.
+`ctx.dedupedAlerts` | Object | Alerts that have been triggered.
 OpenSearch keeps the existing alert to prevent the plugin from creating endless amounts of the same alerts.
 Only available with bucket-level monitors.
 `ctx.newAlerts` | Object | Newly created alerts.
 Only available with bucket-level monitors.
 `ctx.completedAlerts` | Object | Alerts that are no longer ongoing.
 Only available with bucket-level monitors.
 `bucket_keys` | String | Comma-separated list of the monitor's bucket key values.
 Available only for `ctx.dedupedAlerts`, `ctx.newAlerts`, and `ctx.completedAlerts`.
 Accessed through `ctx.dedupedAlerts[0].bucket_keys`.
 `parent_bucket_path` | String | The parent bucket path of the bucket that triggered the alert.
 Accessed through `ctx.dedupedAlerts[0].parent_bucket_path`.

 ---

 ## Add actions

 The final step in creating a monitor is to add one or more actions.
 Actions send notifications when trigger conditions are met.
-See the [Notifications plugin]({{site.url}}{{site.baseurl}}/notifications-plugin/index/) to see what communication channels are supported.
+See [Notifications]({{site.url}}{{site.baseurl}}/notifications-plugin/index/) to learn more about the supported communication channels.

 If you don't want to receive notifications for alerts, you don't have to add actions to your triggers.
 Instead, you can periodically check OpenSearch Dashboards.
 {: .tip }